arandombit/wikiflash/README.md

 ### Requirements

-Set an `ANTHROPIC_API_KEY` environment variable either through an .env file or in your shell
+Set an `ANTHROPIC_API_KEY` environment variable either through an .env file or in the command line.